 We are on the eve of the annual announcement of the “World’s 50 Best Restaurants” list (published by the British magazine Restaurant and sponsored by San Pellegrino & Acqua Panna).
 As chefs from all over the world gather in London to find out how high or low their restaurants have climbed or fallen in this past year, I wish to share a few thoughts on this event, and that for which it stands.

 I have been, heretofore, open but not terribly vocal about my opinion of this list.
-And that’s because I am loathe to bring it any more attention than it already receives.
+And that’s because I want to avoid giving it any more attention than it already receives.
 My issues with the list are long and varied.
 But I’ll spare you a detailed accounting of my complaints, partly because I feel insufficiently qualified to criticize this list,* but mostly because it is not the subject I wish to explore in this post.
 However, by the very nature of this address, some of my complaints about this list will naturally follow.

 I would like to think that most people who read the “World’s 50 Best Restaurants” list are smart enough to know that it is neither an objective nor authoritative source for determining the world’s best restaurants.
 No one, however qualified, could make that list.**